Top 5 Silver Stocks With Dividends Now | 2022 Silver Stocks List

 Source: Investor Presentation

 Hecla’s business performance is at the mercy of the markets for its precious and base metals.
 The company does have some advantages.
-First, Hecla is the largest silver producer in the U.S. and the third largest producer of lead and zinc.
+To be sure, Hecla is the largest silver producer in the U.S., the lowest-cost silver producer thanks to high-quality assets and the third largest producer of lead and zinc.

 The company also focuses on mines with a long reserve life.
 Its core properties have an estimated reserve life of between 11 and 15 years.